If you're on the hunt for the best handheld console then this Nintendo Switch Lite review is the only place you'll need

-And, the word handheld is where this Switch Lite review begins and ends, really, as this new system marks a very assured, comfortable return to the dedicated portable console roots that the Big N not only created but then dominated for decades.
+The word handheld is where this Switch Lite review begins and ends, really, as this new system marks a very assured, comfortable return to Nintendo's roots.
+As you'd expect, they've done it well, it brings up memories of the long-lost Game Boy Advance.

-Despite that feeling of assuredness, though, with everything seeming to make perfect sense when the console is in the hand (for me, at least, the Lite produced an almost Proustian moment when I picked it up, with echoes of the Game Boy Advance brought to mind), there is an emotional juxtaposition to deal with in that you know that, on the whole, this system is not only false to the concept behind the Switch but weaker than it in some aspects, too.
+In many ways, there is an emotional juxtaposition to deal with in that you know, on the whole, this system is not only false to the concept behind the Switch but weaker than it in some aspects, too.

-It is also stronger in certain aspects as we will shortly see, but I think the overriding question anyone needs to ask themselves when thinking about purchasing this system or not is that, simply, do you want a handheld console?
+But in saying that, it is also stronger in some ways, but I think the overriding question anyone needs to ask themselves when thinking about purchasing this system is that, simply, do you want a handheld console?
 If so, then Nintendo has effortlessly pushed out a fantastic portable here, just as it did pre-Switch for decades.

-If you - rightfully so considering Nintendo has previously shown us the sort of next-level functionality a console can deliver, with the hybrid nature of the original Switch a large part of its huge success, if that's the sort of experience you're looking for then the Lite is almost certainly not for you.
-Be under no illusion, the Lite is not a successor to the Nintendo Switch and it is worlds apart from the even more impressive Nintendo Switch OLED.
+Nintendo has previously shown us the sort of next-level functionality a console can deliver, with the hybrid nature of the original Switch a large part of its huge success, if that's the sort of experience you're looking for then the Lite is almost certainly not for you.
+Be under no illusion, the Lite is not a successor to the Nintendo Switch and it is worlds apart from the new Nintendo Switch OLED.

 That said, let's get stuck into the meat of this Nintendo Switch Lite review, which I've broken down into a variety of key scoring areas.
 These range from price, availability and what's in the box, through design, build quality and screen, and onto performance and features.